Tuscarora: Most Popular Crape Myrtle in Texas

 Tuscarora Crape Myrtles.
 Tuscororas lend themselves to grove planting with their upright branching and hanging pannicles.

-The Tuscarora Crape Myrtle is perfect for grove plantings but because they stand like centinals and grow upright they do not work as well as the arching crapes for creating a crape myrtle alley.
+The Tuscarora Crape Myrtle is perfect for grove plantings but because they stand like sentinals and grow upright they do not work as well as the arching crapes for creating a crape myrtle alley.

 Tuscarora Crape Myrtle Coral Color